Crochet Everyday Cardigan Pattern and Video Tutorial

 - You can knit the sleeve in different ways:

-- Joining each round with sl st from the last to the first stitch
+- Joining each round with a stitch from the last to the first stitch

 Elastic cuff

-At the end of the last lap of the sleeve:
+At the end of the last lap of the heat:

-- Crochet a round of sc (with 1 ch in height at the beginning of the height).
+- Knit one round of sc (with 1 ch at the beginning of height).

-- On the way down, join the sleeve with 3 sts and turn.
+- On the down, join the sleeve with 3 pr and turn.

-- From the 2nd row onwards, always work in the back loop, except for the edge stitch.
+- From the 2nd round onwards, always work in the back loop only, except for the edge stitch.

-- Repeat until you have surrounded the entire fist and close with a sl st.
+- Repeat until you have circled the entire fist and close with pr.

-- Work the same as the cuff: 6 sc strips (back loop + full edge stitch).
+- Work the same as for the cuff: strips of 6 sc (back loop + full edge stitch).

-- Join to the body with 2 sts per lowering.
+- Connect the body with 2 pr per descent.

 - Continue until you complete the entire inverted “U” (front – neck – front).